For the complete documentation index, see llms.txt.

 • Direct access: https://libraries.cgr.dev/javascript/

-To change the packages, remove the node_modules directory and the package-lock.json file and run the npm install command again.
+To apply the registry changes, remove the node_modules directory and the package-lock.json file and run the npm install command again.
+This re-fetches all packages from Chainguard and regenerates the lockfile with updated hashes:

 Now you can proceed with your development and testing.